Diodotus II

-Diodotus’ career was recounted by Apollodorus of Artemita in the Parthian History, but this text is lost, and surviving literary sources only mention him in passing.
-Thus, most details of Diodotus' life and career have to be reconstructed from numismatics.
+Diodotus's career was recounted by Apollodorus of Artemita in the Parthian History, but this text is lost, and surviving literary sources only mention him in passing.
+Thus, most details of Diodotus's life and career have to be reconstructed from numismatics.

 Background and co-regency

 Map of major sites in Bactria.

-The Seleucid empire gained control of Bactria and the surrounding regions between 308 and 305 BC and made it a satrapy (province) of their empire.
-Diodotus' father, Diodotus I ruled the region of Bactria as a satrap (governor) some time in the 260s BC and gradually drifted into independence during the reign of the Seleucid king Antiochus II Theos (261-246 BC).
+The Seleucid Empire gained control of Bactria and the surrounding regions between 308 and 305 BC and made it a satrapy (province) of their empire.
+Diodotus's father, Diodotus I ruled the region of Bactria as a satrap (governor) some time in the 260s BC and gradually drifted into independence during the reign of the Seleucid king Antiochus II Theos (261-246 BC).
 The process culminated in Diodotus I's proclamation of himself as king sometime between 255 and 245 BC.

 Coinage minted under Diodotus I derives from two separate mints.
 The coinage of one mint features a mature man on the obverse—generally identified as Diodotus I, while the obverse of coinage produced at the other mint depicts a similar, but younger, figure.
 Frank L. Holt proposes that the latter was Diodotus II.
 He suggests that Diodotus was entrusted with control of a portion of the realm that included the second mint.
 This arrangement would follow the model laid down by the Seleucids, who had made a practice of appointing the crown prince as co-regent and entrusting them with government of the eastern portion of the empire (including Bactria).
 The location of the region under Diodotus II's control is unknown; Holt tentatively suggests that he controlled the western region which was exposed to raids from Parthia and had his base at Bactra.